 There was in her expression a blank exasperation.
 Of course, he has to read.
 Reading is important.

-Reading is enlightenment.
-Reading is required by schools, and this boy was about to enter the ninth
+Being a reader gives enlightenment.
+Besides, reading is required by schools, and this boy was about to enter the ninth grade.

 “How about just the first chapter?”
 I chimed in, trading on my status in Felix’s family as “the book